Wadkan/img_to_video_timelaps_converter/readme.txt

 The app recognise the interrupted rendering and appending.
 It looks for '_temp_' naming.
 After restart, the app will continue the process from the point where it was interrupted.

+Start a program with the letter and '+', the computer will sleep after the process is done.
+To use sleep mode, you should start with sudo.